-No-confidence motion in Parliament against Modi government today, says Congress
+Congress moves no-confidence motion against Modi government in Lok Sabha

 Home Minister Amit Shah wrote to Opposition leaders of both Houses, saying the government was ready for an elaborate discussion on Manipur violence.

-Opposition parties will move a no-confidence motion against the Narendra Modi government in the Lok Sabha on Wednesday to force the prime minister to speak about the ethnic clashes in Manipur, Congress leader Adhir Ranjan Chowdhary told ANI.
+Congress MP Gaurav Gogoi on Wednesday filed a no-confidence motion against the Narendra Modi government, ANI reported.
+Congress MP Adhir Ranjan Chowdhary had said on Tuesday that the decision to move the motion was taken to force prime minister to speak about the ethnic clashes in Manipur.

+Besides Gogoi, Bharat Rashtra Samithi MP Nama Nageswara Rao has also filed a no-confidence motion.

 Proceedings in Parliament have been disrupted repeatedly since the Monsoon Session began on July 20.
 Opposition parties have been demanding that Modi should give a statement in Parliament about the violence in the northeastern state.
 The government has maintained that it was ready to hold a discussion, but violence in other states should be taken up as well.
 The prime minister has also refused to relent to the demand of his statement.